adityavhegde/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms
-This directory consists of implementations of Data Structures and Algorithms in Java.
+Directory for solutions to coding challenges, alongside implementations of a few Datastructures/Algorithms.